 - 20.1.1 Crews must always behave in a sporting manner. - 20.1.2 When cars are subject to parc fermé rules (Art.
 42.1), they may only be moved by crews and officials; at all other times anyone may push a car by hand.
-Other than under its own power and by hand, any other manner of moving a car is prohibited or as otherwise permitted in these Regulations. - 20.1.3 Exhibition driving may only be performed when permitted by the supplementary regulations of the rally. - 20.1.4 Crews must always drive in the direction of the special stage (except solely to effect a turn round). - 20.1.5 On a road section that is a public road, a competition car may only be driven on four freely rotating wheels and tyres.
-Any infringements will be reported to the Stewards who may impose a penalty up to disqualification.
+Other than under its own power and by hand, any other manner of moving a car is prohibited or as otherwise permitted in these Regulations.
+Exceptionally, on Special Stages cars may be towed or pushed in order to bring them back onto the rally road or to clear the rally route. - 20.1.3 Exhibition driving may only be performed when permitted by the supplementary regulations of the rally. - 20.1.4 Crews must always drive in the direction of the special stage (except solely to effect a turn round).

+20.1.5 On a road section that is a public road and at the start of a stage, a competition car may only be driven on four freely rotating wheels and tyres.
+Any car not complying with this article will be considered as retired as per Art.
+46. An additional penalty may be imposed by the Stewards.